rbaumgar/monitor-demo-app/application-monitoring.md

 ### Test Alert

-Call the 5xx url of the demo application twice and check the log of the demo application.
+Call the 5xx URL of the demo application twice and check the log of the demo application.

 ```shell
 $ export URL=$(oc get route monitor-demo-app -o jsonpath='{.spec.host}')